Make sure your roof and windows are ready for severe weather.

 Storm season is well underway, and it’s time to start thinking about storm preparedness.
 Your home’s roof and windows could take a beating, receiving the brunt of wind and hail damage.
 But while you can’t control the weather, you can take steps to weatherproof your home.
 Here are some ways to minimize a storm’s impact through proper storm preparation.

 Clear the gutters.
-Removing debris, such as leaves, from your gutters ensures that water runoff from your roof drains properly — away from your home, says Dave Lincon, director of product management and business development at Sears Home Improvement Products.
+Removing debris, such as leaves, from your gutters ensures that water runoff from your roof drains properly — away from your home, says Dave Lincon, a home improvement expert for Sears Home Services.
 It also prevents backups that could cause water to pool and damage your roof.
 Make sure your gutter downspouts are pointed away from your home so water won’t collect near the foundation.

 Look up.
 Walk around the perimeter of your home, inspecting the roof for missing shingles or rotted wood on fascia boards.
 These run along the roofline and act as a finishing trim, usually where the gutters are attached.
 Lincon also suggests looking for protruding nails because those shingles could blow off in high winds.

 Seal windows.
 Prior to a storm, inspect your windows and make sure you know how to seal a window.
 Use caulk to seal any window cracks that could cause leaks.
 Make sure to scrape away old caulking first to ensure the new adheres for a good seal.
 And when it’s time to batten down the hatches, make sure to securely lock and latch all windows to keep out any leaks or drafts.